-October 2021
+October 2023

 Standards 1, 2, 3, and 4 were approved by the Department of Licensing and Regulatory Affairs (LARA) on May 22, 2017.
 These standards cover training and education of counsel, the initial client interview, use of investigation and experts, and counsel at first appearance and other critical stages.
 Standard 5, which requires independence from the judiciary, was approved by LARA on October 29, 2020.
 The standard for determining indigency and contribution was approved by LARA on October 28, 2021.
+The standard covering attorney compensation (Standard 8) was approved on October 28, 2022.
+The standards covering workload limitations and qualification and review of attorneys accepting assignments in adult criminal cases were approved on October 24, 2023.

-All trial court funding units in Michigan are required to submit plans for compliance with these approved standards no later than Tuesday, April 26, 2022.
+All trial court funding units in Michigan are required to submit plans for compliance with these approved standards no later than Monday, April 22, 2024.